-And in that sort of role, you primarily are doing things like, I guess, managing the overall response to COVID-19, including things like contact-tracing, vaccine rollout, outbreak management, et cetera, and 1 2 then so that's less one-on-one patient care.
+And in that sort of role, you primarily are doing things like, I guess, managing the overall response to COVID-19, including things like contact-tracing,

+1 vaccine rollout, outbreak management, et cetera, and 2 then so that's less one-on-one patient care.
 Well, it 3 rarely is, but it's, again, like Public Health type 4 work.
-Okay.
-When I look at the heading "Non-clinical 5 0 6 Experience", the first entry you have is the chair and 7 co-founder of 19 To Zero.
-Can I ask you to describe what that is?
-8 9 А Yeah.
+5 Q Okay.
+When I look at the heading "Non-clinical 6 Experience", the first entry you have is the chair and 7 co-founder of 19 To Zero.
+Can I ask you to describe 8 what that is?
+9 A Yeah.
 So, I mean, 19 To Zero is a multi-sector 10 coalition basically aimed at closing the vaccination 11 gap and providing education around COVID-19 and 12 COVID-19 vaccinations.
-When I say "multisectoral", we 13 basically have organizations from government, public 14 health, health care, but also academia, which is kind of like the usual suspects, but also organizations like 15 an NGO, some society partners, school boards, 16 17 et cetera, and, you know, private industries, 18 companies.
+When I say "multisectoral", we 13 basically have organizations from government, public 14 health, health care, but also academia, which is kind 15 of like the usual suspects, but also organizations like 16 an NGO, some society partners, school boards, 17 et cetera, and, you know, private industries, 18 companies.
 This is really it's like a cross-cut of all 19 society.
-20 And, you know, fundamentally, what we do is, like I sort of mentioned, so through a (INDISCERNIBLE) like 21 22 increase vaccination rates, provide education on 23 COVID-19, but this -- to do this, you know, our 24 activities range from what I would call very upstream 25 things like collecting data, research on how to best with people, down to very nitty-gritty things like 1 2 organizing pop-up clinics all over the province, and 3 the scope of our work geographically is in Alberta, Ontario.
+20 And, you know, fundamentally, what we do is, like 21 I sort of mentioned, so through a (INDISCERNIBLE) like 22 increase vaccination rates, provide education on 23 COVID-19, but this to do this, you know, our 24 activities range from what I would call very upstream 25 things like collecting data, research on how to best 26 increase vaccine uptake and how best to communicate

+1 with people, down to very nitty-gritty things like 2 organizing pop-up clinics all over the province, and 3 the scope of our work geographically is in Alberta, 4 Ontario.
 Nationally, really.
-4 5 Okay, your next entry is corporate medical director, 0 6 CPPI.
-Can you tell me briefly what that was, what 7 involved --8 Α Yeah. -- was involved there?
-9 0 10 Yeah.
-So I provide medical advisory to Canadian Α 11 Pension Plan, the investment -- well, they call 12 themselves different things, but the Canadian Pension 13 Plan.
-And in that role, yeah, essentially -- again 14 many things having to do with COVID and also many things having to do with mental health, right?
-So 15 things related to, you know, what is most impacting 16 17 their employees' health and well being.
-And, again, 18 you know, very similar from when COVID started to, you know, what do we do, should we close our offices; you 19 know, now for us should it be mandate vaccines and 20 everything in between.
-21 22 Okay.
-Your next entry is September 18 to May 21, 0 23 Medical Officer of Health, Alberta Health Services, 24 Calgary.
-Can you explore the -- your duties there; 25 what was involved in your work there?
-So, you know -- not how familiar you are with 26 Yes. Α what medical officers of health do, but within Alberta, 1 2 you know, you have folks like Dr. Hinshaw, who work for 3 the Ministry and, therefore, are more directly accountable to, let's say, Cabinet.
+5 Q Okay, your next entry is corporate medical director, 6 CPPI.
+Can you tell me briefly what that was, what 7 involved 8 A Yeah.
+9 Q was involved there?
+10 A Yeah.
+So I provide medical advisory to Canadian 11 Pension Plan, the investment well, they call 12 themselves different things, but the Canadian Pension 13 Plan.
+And in that role, yeah, essentially again 14 many things having to do with COVID and also many 15 things having to do with mental health, right?
+So 16 things related to, you know, what is most impacting 17 their employees' health and well being.
+And, again, 18 you know, very similar from when COVID started to, you 19 know, what do we do, should we close our offices; you 20 know, now for us should it be mandate vaccines and 21 everything in between.
+22 Q Okay.
+Your next entry is September 18 to May 21, 23 Medical Officer of Health, Alberta Health Services, 24 Calgary.
+Can you explore the your duties there; 25 what was involved in your work there?
+26 A Yes.
+So, you know not how familiar you are with what medical officers of health do, but within Alberta, 1 2 you know, you have folks like Dr. Hinshaw, who work for 3 the Ministry and, therefore, are more directly accountable to, let's say, Cabinet.
 And then you have 4 the medical officers of health within Alberta Health 5 6 Services that are maybe more responsible for, let's 7 say, if Dr. Hinshaw's job is more around setting overall policy in conjunction with Cabinet, then the 8 medical officers of health with Alberta Health Services 9 10 are responsible for actually responding to COVID within 11 the confines of the policy line that they were in.